Flokyyy/auroralite/README.md

 # 🚀 AuroraLITE

 - AuroraLITE is a subscription based revenue model for Solana projects.
-- Projects can offer their community a subscription that is purchasable inside their discord.
+- Projects can offer their community a subscription rank that is purchasable inside their discord to support the project by paying a monthly fee.
-- If users decide to buy this subscription they will be granted a specific role(subscription role) inside the discord that the project selected before which is exclusive and limited to one per user.
+- If users decide to buy this subscription they will be granted a specific role(subscription role) inside the discord that the project selected before which offers for example exclusive content/access.
-=> Using AuroraLITE projects can setup a unique subscription experience for their users and can receive a monthly income for their treasury.
+=> Using AuroraLITE projects can setup a unique subscription experience for their users and can receive a monthly revenue.

 # 💡 Demo
 - AuroraLITE can be tested inside our discord: https://discord.gg/q7pJcPgvKz
 - Please only use this discord for the review or setup AuroraLITE inside your server by following the instructions below

-# 1 Minute video overview
+# :tada: 1 Minute video overview
 https://www.youtube.com/watch?v=j8MraU73NDY

 # ⚙️ AuroraLITE Features